19 of the best space documentaries you need to watch

 Featuring an excellent musical score produced by Mike Oldfield (of Tubular Bells fame), it is a musical journey through our solar system and beyond.
 It features breathtaking images of the universe and is an epic watch.

 16. "The Farthest" traces the journey of Voyager 1 and 2

 This alone makes the story of the Voyager program unprecedented in human history, and the production includes the testimony of the NASA team involved in its realization.
-This really is a much watch for any self-described space fan.
+This is a much watch for any self-described space fan.

 If you can't get enough of the events of the 1969 Moon landings, then "Moonwalk One" is another space documentary you need to watch.
-First released in the early 1970s, this documentary is jam-packed with useful information about all aspects of the Apollo 11 mission.
+First released in the early 1970s, this documentary is jam-packed with helpful information about all aspects of the Apollo 11 mission.

 18. "Earthrise" is another fascinating documentary for space lovers

 "Earthrise" is a space documentary that tells the story of the first image of Earth ever captured from space in the late-1960s.
 Told from the perspective of the Apollo 8 astronauts, the docufilm recounts the experiences and memories of this groundbreaking and historical image.